 Since there are four arms, another name is the Apostles' Cross, with one bud for each of the twelve budding Christian apostles.4

-Triple-budded arms feature on the cross in the coat of arms for the Greek Orthodox Church of Constantinople (GOCC) www.ec-patr.org/.
+Triple-budded ends feature on the cross in the coat of arms for the Greek Orthodox Church of Constantinople (GOCC).

 A cross with three buds is often an identification mark on signboards and maps for a cathedral, hence it is occasionally named a Cathedral Cross.
 (Chapel and Church markers are usually less ornate, such as the Latin Cross.)

-It is less common to see four buds on each arm, but these, and the four arms themselves, remind us of the four Evangelists.
+It is rarer to see four buds on each arm, but these, and the four arms themselves, remind us of the four Evangelists.

-Even more rare are five buds.
+Even less common are five buds.
 Very decorative, and five reminds us of the five wounds suffered by Christ on the cross.
 (See Passion Cross)